> Martin Carthy > Songs > Two Butchers

 Nimrod Workman of Chattaroy, West Virginia, sang Dixon Said to Johnson to Mark Wilson and Ken Irwin on 1 March 1976.
 This recording was included in 2007 on the Musical Traditions anthology Meeting’s a Pleasure Volume 2.

-Nelson Penfold from Westlake, Demon, sang The Two Butchers in a recording made by Sam Richards and Tish Stubbs in between 1974 and 1980.
+Nelson Penfold from Westlake, Devon, sang The Two Butchers in a recording made by Sam Richards and Tish Stubbs in between 1974 and 1980.
 In was included in 1981 on the Folkways album An English Folk Music Anthology.
 They noted:

-This ballad ranks as one of those that Child omitted for reasons best known t o himself.
-As MacColl and Seeger remark: “It not only fulfils his definition of a ballad but has been popular with country singers at least since 1678, when it appeared as a black-letter broadside under the title of The Three Worthy Butchers of the North.”.
+This ballad ranks as one of those that Child omitted for reasons best known to himself.
+As MacColl and Seeger remark: “It not only fulfils his definition of a ballad but has been popular with country singers at least since 1678, when it appeared as a black-letter broadside under the title of The Three Worthy Butchers of the North.”

 The singer, Nelson Penfold, is a traveller (gypsy), and indeed the song has had some popularity among his people.
 He sings it with a direct, straightforward style, wall paced, and suited to this kind of fast-moving adventure story.